‘Beneath | Beofhód’ (2017-2026)

-Drawing on Hynan’s authentic connection with his local community and landscape, the work traces the remnants of industrial peat harvesting which brought economic benefits and formed a strong sense of cultural identity in the region.
-However, urgent ecological imperatives have created tensions between the remaining small-scale harvesting of the bog for turf and the need to protect and enhance peatland habitat and biodiversity.
+Drawing on Hynan’s authentic connection with his local community and region, the work traces the remnants of industrial peat harvesting, which brought substantial economic benefits and helped forge a strong sense of cultural identity and purpose in the area.
+Since the de-industrialisation of the boglands, large-scale commercial peat extraction has ceased.
+Tensions have emerged between the tradition of small-scale harvesting for domestic use and the need to protect remaining peatlands.

 Audio-visual piece shows intervention by artist in his local bog using turf harvested to build instinctive structures.